norse/norse/README.md

 We are passionate about Norse and believe it has significant potential outside our own research.
 Primarily because we strive to follow best practices and promise to maintain this library for the simple reason that we depend on it ourselves.
-Second, we have implemented a number of neuron models, synapse dynamics, encodding and decoding algorithms, dataset integrations, tasks, and examples.
+Second, we have implemented a number of neuron models, synapse dynamics, encoding and decoding algorithms, dataset integrations, tasks, and examples.
 While we are far from the comprehensive coverage of simulators used in computational neuroscience such as Brian, NEST or NEURON, we expect to close this gap as we continue to develop the library.